7 Essential Cat Training Tricks Your Kitty Can Really Learn

 Cat training is a great way to connect with your cat and teach them the meaning of a few key words.
 "The important thing is to let your cat have the final say in what you teach them; not all cats like to do all things," says Ingrid Johnson, CCBC and director of Fundamentally Feline in Georgia.
 "Choose behaviors that already come naturally to your cat before setting out to put the behavior on cue.

 "Keep it positive," she adds.
 "Clicker training is a very effective way to pinpoint the moments your cat does the behavior you focused on."

-Training, in a nutshell, is just assigning words to natural behaviors and rewarding your cat for cooperating.
+Cat training, in a nutshell, is just assigning words to natural behaviors and rewarding your cat for cooperating.
 Here are seven words and actions to teach your cat: